Sarait3/PlanItWise/README.md

 Backend available at:
 http://localhost:4000

+## Running the Deployed Application

+The application is also available as a live web application and does not require any local setup.

+The frontend is deployed on Vercel and can be accessed directly through a browser.
+The backend API is deployed on Render and is consumed by the frontend using an environment-based API URL configuration.

+This setup allows the same codebase to work in both local development and production environments without changes to the source code.

 ## Limitations (MVP)

 - Only one savings goal is supported
-- Goal details cannot be edited after creation
-- Basic authentication (no OAuth integration)
+- Basic authentication only (no OAuth or third-party login)
+- The application is not fully optimized for mobile screen sizes

 ## Future Enhancements

-- Support multiple goals per user
+- Support multiple savings goals per user
-- Editing and updating goals
-- Smart Tips: personalized suggestions, such as increasing contributions if progress is falling behind, or offer brief educational insights
-- Goal Notes: simple notes section for each goal where users can record reminders or personal comments
+- Smart Tips to guide users when they fall behind their savings plan
+- Goal Notes to allow users to store personal reminders
-- Real-World Data Integration: Connect with external APIs to fetch live information, such as currency exchange rates for travel-related goals or market data for investment tracking.
+- Integration with real-world data such as exchange rates or financial APIs
+- Mobile Optimization: improve responsiveness and layout for smaller screens to ensure a smooth user experience on mobile devices